Labretx/3SP-Bot-Concept/README.md

 At the core it is a CRUD app, utilizing permissionbound commands within Discord to manage different aspects of the game **Foxhole**.

-The goal of the bot is to provide helpful functionality to the Sundial Coalition and its regiments.
+The goal of the bot is to provide helpful functionality to the 3SP clan.

 ## Development Team